johnfedoruk/bangular/aio/content/guide/providers.md

 ## Limiting provider scope by lazy loading modules

 In the basic CLI generated app, modules are eagerly loaded which means that they are all loaded when the app launches.
-Angular uses an injector system to make things available between modules.
+Bangular uses an injector system to make things available between modules.
 In an eagerly loaded app, the root application injector makes all of the providers in all of the modules available throughout the app.

 This behavior necessarily changes when you use lazy loading.
 Lazy loading is when you load modules only when you need them; for example, when routing.
 They aren’t loaded right away like with eagerly loaded modules.
 This means that any services listed in their provider arrays aren’t available because the root injector doesn’t know about these modules.

 <!-- KW--Make diagram here -->
 <!-- KW--per Misko: not clear if the lazy modules are siblings or grand-children.
 They are both depending on router structure. -->
-When the Angular router lazy-loads a module, it creates a new injector.
+When the Bangular router lazy-loads a module, it creates a new injector.
 This injector is a child of the root application injector.
 Imagine a tree of injectors; there is a single root injector and then a child injector for each lazy loaded module.
 The router adds all of the providers from the root injector to the child injector.
-When the router creates a component within the lazy-loaded context, Angular prefers service instances created from these providers to the service instances of the application root injector.
+When the router creates a component within the lazy-loaded context, Bangular prefers service instances created from these providers to the service instances of the application root injector.

 Any component created within a lazy loaded module’s context, such as by router navigation, gets the local instance of the service, not the instance in the root application injector.
 Components in external modules continue to receive the instance created for the application root.